mirfanmcs/Machine-Learning/Supervised Learning/Classification/Regularized Logistic Regression/Octave/readme.md

 Expected value of first 5 gradient:  `0.346045`, `0.161352`, `0.194796`, `0.226863`, `0.092186`

-# Advanced Optimization
+# Train Model - Advanced Optimization

 Use of advanced optimization algorithms is another technique to optimize cost function instead of calling Gradient descent.
+We will use this technique and use `fminunc` funciton to train our model to get tained values of values of &theta;

+Note: For large data set, we train model once and save the parameters &theta; We use these saved parameters later for prediction.

 `>>> initial_theta = zeros(size(X, 2), 1)`